OpenDreamKit/OpenDreamKit.github.io/_posts/2015-05-29-developer-position-bordeaux.md

 collaboration with the community, a selection of the software engineering tasks defined in the OpenDreamKit project.
 Among these:

-- Improve the existing software components (code optimisation, parallelisation, ...);
+- Improve the existing software components (code optimisation and parallelisation);

 - Improve communication between the software components;